Plants collected on this Expedition

 In a moist depression in the hillside, they collected beech viburnum (Viburnum erosum), and later bumalda bladdernut (Staphylea bumalda), which they found growing there.
 Nearby was a a paperbark maple (Acer griseum) with three stems.
 Just above, on a ridge, they spotted a Henry chinquepin (Castanea henryi).
 Although similar to Chinese chestnut (Castanea mollissima), their fruits contained only one nut each.

 September 20 – Hubei Horticulture Heaven

-This collecting location has come to be know as “Hubei Horticulture Heaven” in NACPEC history, for all the fine collections made by the team.
+This collecting location has come to be known as “Hubei Horticulture Heaven” in NACPEC history, for all the fine collections made by the team.
 The area had a large variety of lush plants and different species, yielding numerous seeds and specimens.

 “Hubei Horticulture Heaven” soon rewarded them with a species of beech (Fagus longipetiolata), holly (Ilex pernyi), Rodgersia aesculifolia, and fetterbush (Lyonia ovalifolia).
 They spotted a tree with smooth orange bark that they realized was a Chinese stewartia (Stewartia sinensis).
 Heavy fog and rain made it hard to see the canopy above.
-Their guide Mr. Zen, found a small cave in which the group sheltered while eating lunch.
+Their guide Mr. Zeng, found a small cave in which the group sheltered while eating lunch.
 A blue-fruited harlequin glorybower (Clerodendrum trichotomum) grew just outside of the cave entrance.